-At the TCA 2017 presentation in July, HBO president of programming Casey Bloys said, “We have a deal with Mahershala Ali to play lead.
+At the TCA 2017 presentation that month, HBO president of programming Casey Bloys said, “We have a deal with Mahershala Ali to play lead.
 So right now, we are talking to directors and when we find a director that we want to hire, we’ll be a go for that.”

 3. Ali’s early career

 If you don’t know Ali’s name by now, you haven’t been paying attention.
 But that hasn’t been the case for very long.

 Ali got his start on Season 1 of NBC’s Crossing Jordan.
 From there, he starred in two back-to-back series, Threat Matrix and The 4400.
 He also appeared in a few films during this time, including The Curious Case of Benjamin Button.

 Ali’s career took off in 2013 when he began a long-term role on House of Cards as Remy, a lobbyist who eventually goes to work for Frank Underwood in the White House.
 In 2014 and 2015, Ali had a role as Boggs, Katniss’ bodyguard and friend, in The Hunger Games: Mockingjay – Part 1 and Part 2.

 But 2016 was undoubtedly Ali’s best year to date.
 He starred in Moonlight, for which he won the Best Actor Oscar.
 And that wasn’t even the only Academy-nominated film he was in last year — he also had a part in Hidden Figures.

 Finally, Ali entered the Marvel TV universe as a villain, playing Cottonmouth in Season 1 of Netflix’s Luke Cage.

 5. A new start